 3. AMF specifics, including ease to work with NMCP and partners, availability of good partners for monitoring and potential benefit for country of AMF process."
 AMF, comments on a draft of this page, October 2020.

-More details in this blog post this blog post.
+More details in this blog post.

 Open Philanthropy, a philanthropic organization with which we work closely, is the largest single funder of our top charities.
 The vast majority of Open Philanthropy's current giving comes from Good Ventures.
 We make recommendations to Open Philanthropy each year for how much funding to provide to our top charities and how to allocate that funding among them.